Zanu PF behind acts of violence: Court - NewsDay Zimbabwe

 According to court papers, Bhobho (35) teamed up with his executive and other accomplices, who are still at large, around mid-morning on Monday, and proceeded to Whitehouse shopping centre along the Harare-Bulawayo Highway, where they barricaded the highway with boulders, burning tyres and throwing missiles at motorists.

-“Pursuant to their plan, the accused stopped a Zupco bus which was proceeding to Harare and ordered the bus crew andall passengers to disembark.
+“Pursuant to their plan, the accused stopped a Zupco bus which was proceeding to Harare and ordered the bus crew and

 Emmanuel Chari drove the bus (off) the road and parked it about 40 metres (away), where he and his colleagues set it on fire,” the court papers read.